jayunit100/tanzu-install-annotated/docs/z3-webhooks.md

             run.tanzu.vmware.com/os-image: v1.24.9---vmware.1-tkg.1-b030088fe71fea7ff1ecb87a4d425c93
             run.tanzu.vmware.com/tkr: v1.24.9---vmware.1-tkg.1
           osImageRef:
+            # The NEXT TWO fields are the ones that are added by the Mutating Webhook after querying VCenter !!!
-            moid: vm-51
+            moid: vm-51  <-- 1
-            template: /dc0/vm/ubuntu-2004-kube-v1.24.9+vmware.1-tkg.1
+            template: /dc0/vm/ubuntu-2004-kube-v1.24.9+vmware.1-tkg.1 <-- 2
             version: v1.24.9+vmware.1-tkg.1-b030088fe71fea7ff1ecb87a4d425c93
 ```
 Looking just a few lines down in the same cluster object, we see that the `machineDeployment` definition, in fact, will reference the
 - image-type: ova
 - os-name: ubuntu
-fields:
+fields, and then those `labels` will be mappable to a VM Image template that can be called inside the MachineDeployment definitions.
 ```
-            moid: vm-51
-            template: /dc0/vm/ubuntu-2004-kube-v1.24.9+vmware.1-tkg.1
-            version: v1.24.9+vmware.1-tkg.1-b030088fe71fea7ff1ecb87a4d425c93
     version: v1.24.9+vmware.1
     workers:
       machineDeployments: